tum-pbs/pbdl-book/others-GANs.md

 If a data set contains multiple such cases, and we employ supervised training, the network will reliably learn the mean.
 This averaged solution usually is one that is clearly undesirable, and unlike any of the individual solutions from which it was computed.
-This situation is sometime also called _multi-modal_, i.e. the different solutions can be seen as modes of the data.
+This is the _multi-modality_ problem, i.e. different modes existing as valid equally valid solutions to a problem.
 For fluids, this can, e.g., happen when we're facing bifurcations, as discussed in {doc}`intro-teaser`.

 The following image shows a clear example of how well GANs can circumvent